 By Luke Lancaster

-What needs to be understood is, if there is confession without interior repentance, then the sins of the person have not been forgiven.
-Imagine a friend who said he was sorry for stealing money, but continued to do it.
-Its one thing if he was trying to stop but has difficulty at times.
-Its another thing to just say empty words.
+If there is confession without repentance, then imagine a friend who said he was sorry for stealing money, but continued to do it.
+It’s one thing if he is trying to stop but has difficulty at times.
+It’s another thing to just say empty words.
 If that is the case with this sacrament, i.e. a person confesses a particular sin, but does not intend to stop, then his sins have not been forgiven by God.
-For God is the one forgiving.
-This would also be an opportunity for the priest to “retain” his sins, by not offering absolution to the person who isn’t sorry.
+For God is ultimately the one forgiving.
+If the priest recognizes that the person is not truly repentant, then the priest can withhold forgiveness.
+St. Padre Pio was known to have done this.